Special Discounts Now Available for Veterans and First Responders

 How We Help

-Our integrated approach to healing CRPS combines ketamine infusion therapy and psychiatric medication management.
+Our integrated approach to healing CRPS combines ketamine infusion therapy, cognitive behavioral therapy, and psychiatric medication management.
 We communicate closely with the patient’s pain management and other providers before treatment.
 Because there is no cure for CRPS, once we decrease symptoms substantially (often with the first infusion), we continue holistic, evidence-based protocols.
 “Holistic” does not mean we are limited to supplements, dietary changes, and natural medicine; rather, at Ascend we consider a variety of treatment options from the latest scientific research in intravenous infusions to lifestyle changes to everything in between.
+For example, we collaborate with Hydration Spark in downtown Cleveland to offer Scrambler therapy for nerve pain.

 Ketamine infusion therapy works in a variety of ways, because it works on multiple complex receptor systems to decrease pain and inflammation.
 Ketamine regulates glutamate in the nervous system to prevent central sensitization and increase nerve growth and communication.
 In the case of CRPS, many patients require several hours worth of ketamine infusions over consecutive days rather than the hour long infusions needed for mental health.